CSharpM7/Ultimate14/_portfolio/84_element.md

 # Art Cancelling
 Either Aegis sister can cancel the last 75% of a normal, or a throw, into Switch.
-Mythra can cancel all specials (and Pyra can cancel all but Side Special) into another special 15 frames after the attack finishes (once per special).
-Have fun.
+Mythra can cancel all specials (and Pyra can cancel all but Side Special)

 <div class="col-lg-12 text-center">
 	<h2 class="section-heading text-uppercase">Pyra</h2>